Leadership development programs

 3. Determine your participants

 Identifying leadership potential within your organization isn’t always easy.
 It can be tempting to focus on technical skills or educational background because these are easy to see and quantify.
 However, high-performing employees don’t always become great leaders.
-A few key traits you can look for to identify potential leaders include:
+A few key leadership skills you can look for to identify potential leaders include: